QuickBites-Capstone/quickbites-backend/README.md

 Your Laravel API should now be running locally.

 ---
+## Contributing
+Feel free to contribute by creating issues or submitting pull requests.

+## License
+This project is licensed under the MIT License.

+---
 This backend serves as the API for the Quickbites school canteen pre-order system.
+If you need further customization or additional sections, let me know!